jcass77/WTFIX/README.md

           logger.info(f"Received message {message}!")
     ```

+- Provides custom `Field` and `FieldMap` types for working with FIX tags and field values.
+These types are 'pythonic',
+implementing many of the standard protocols, and behave as expected when you integrate them in existing Python
+code.
 - A simple message tag syntax, with various convenience methods, for quick access to commonly
 used message attributes.